snehilvj/dmc-docs/docs/mantine-api/mantine.md

 Your `app.layout` must be wrapped with a single `MantineProvider`.
 Only one `MantineProvider` should be used in an app.
 It is responsible for:

-1. Providing the Theme: Controls the overall theme of the app (for example, colors, spacing, fonts).
+1. Controls the overall theme of the app (for example, colors, spacing, fonts).
-2. Setting the Color Scheme: Manages light or dark mode.
+2. Manages light or dark mode.
-3. Customizing Global Styles: Applies app-wide styles and configurations.
-4. Adding CSS variables to the document
+3. Adding CSS variables to the document

 ```python